-Senior Vice President for Student Affairs
+Vice President for Athletics

 Mr. Patrick Chun became Florida Atlantic University's Director of Athletics in August of 2012 after a stellar 15-year career at The Ohio State University, a longtime powerhouse in college athletics.
 At FAU, he is overseeing the ongoing development of 19 NCAA Division I teams, plus cheer and dance, utilizing his expertise in development, endowment building, strategic planning, management and leadership.
 Shortly after his arrival, it was announced that the FAU Owls will begin competing in Conference USA in the fall of 2013.
 Mr. Chun has a bachelor's degree in journalism from The Ohio State University and a master's degree in sports leadership from Duquesne University.
 He serves on the executive committee of the National Association for Athletics Development Directors and he was in the 2011 inaugural class of the NCAA Division IA Athletics Directors Association Fellowship Program.

-Interim Executive Director of the FAU Foundation, Inc.
+CEO of the FAU Foundation, Inc. and

-Joanne Davis joined FAU in 2012 as Assistant Vice President for Development and Outreach and currently serves as Interim Vice President for Community Engagement.
+Joanne Davis joined FAU in 2012 as Assistant Vice President for Development and Outreach and currently serves as Interim Vice President for Institutional Advancement.
 Davis has 18 years of experience managing non-profit organizations, including six years as Executive Director for the South Florida Chapter of the Leukemia and Lymphoma Society.
 She also has worked as Director of Annual Giving for Kids in Distress, and President and CEO of Gilda’s Club South Florida.
 She earned a bachelor’s degree from Florida State University, is a Certified Fund raising Executive (CFRE) and was named Outstanding Fundraiser of the Year in Broward County in 2005 by the Association of Fundraising Professionals.

 David Kian, J.D.